N5 – Notice to End your Tenancy for Interfering with Others, Damage or Overcrowding

 If this is the first N5 notice you are giving to your tenant, it is a 20-day termination notice.
 If this is the second N5 notice you are giving to your tenant within 6 months, it is a 14-day termination notice.

 When calculating the termination date, the day this notice is served to the tenant is considered Day 0, the next day is Day 1.
-This notice CANNOT be posted on the door of the rental unit, sent by text message or emailed to the tenant.
+This notice CANNOT be posted on the door of the rental unit or sent by text message to the tenant.
+You could send the notice by email as long as the landlord and the tenant agreed to service by email in writing.
+This agreement can be recorded in the Standard Form of Lease Agreement or the Landlord and Tenant Board form Consent to Service by Email.
+However, this agreement can be revoked at any time in writing to the other party.

-The N5 Termination Notice can be given to tenants for:
+The N5 Notice to Terminate the Tenancy can be given to tenants for:

-• Interference with another tenant or the landlord’s enjoyment or lawful rights;
+• Substantially Interfering with another tenant or the landlord’s enjoyment of the residential complex and/or lawful rights, privileges, or interests;

 • Damages; or